California state bar investigating Avenatti’s Tully dealings, according to letter

 When pressed about the unpaid taxes, Avenatti responded Friday: “They are not my personal responsibility and never have been.
 Period.”

 The bar investigation and various court matters tied to Tully’s operations aren’t the only legal troubles facing Avenatti.
 His former law partner, Jason Frank, sued Avenatti in California state court this week for failing to make a $2 million payment by May 15 — the first installment due under a $4.85 million settlement the parties agreed to last year.
+Frank previously claimed Avenatti had stiffed him out of millions of dollars in profits and clients’ fees at Avenatti’s law firm.

+Last month, before The Seattle Times published a story detailing Nold’s bar complaint and the assorted lawsuits against Tully’s, Avenatti threatened to sue the newspaper if it published the story.

+“Please be advised that in the event you or the Seattle Times makes any reference to any alleged criminal conduct, charges of criminal conduct or any other such investigation (including a bar investigation), I will bring suit against you and the Seattle Times for defamation (among other things),” he said in an email.
+“I have never been arrested or investigated criminally in my lifetime.
+And I have spotless record with the State Bar.
+Nor is there ANY evidence of ANY investigation.”

 Last year, California’s state bar received 15,175 new complaints against lawyers.
 Disciplinary charges or stipulations were filed in 491 cases, resulting in 129 lawyers being disbarred and another 134 being suspended.